Prof Ruth Garside is a social science researcher specialising in systematic review and evidence synthesis.

-Dr Garside has over 15 years’ experience using quantitative and qualitative research methods to investigate a range of health and social care questions.
-Her work has informed national policy customers including the National Institute for Health and Clinical Excellence (NICE) and the Home Office.
+She has over 20 years’ experience using quantitative and qualitative research methods to investigate a range of health and social care questions.
+Her work has informed policy customers including WHO, the National Institute for Health and Clinical Excellence (NICE) and the Home Office.

-Working with a range of international colleagues, Ruth is part of an evidence-based conservation working group led by Conservation International.
-This project is examining the links between conservation activities and human health.
-It is undertaking a review to map and critically assess the current evidence base documenting linkages between nature conservation and human health outcomes, more detail is available here.
+Working with a range of international colleagues, Ruth is part of an evidence-based conservation working group .
+This project examined the links between conservation activities and human health.
+It has produced a searchable evidence map of the current evidence base documenting linkages between nature conservation and human health outcomes, more detail is available here.

 She is also committed to public and patient involvement in research and founder of HEPE, a network of people from across Cornwall who contribute to research projects at the Centre.